 There are other tricky words you might come across when considering college.
 You’ll find more definitions on the tabs above that address specific topics, such as Admissions and Housing.

 The first step in getting admitted to WOU—or any university—is to apply.
 To do this, you will need to fill out an application, which can be done online.
 It’s a pretty long form, but not all topics will apply to you.
 You can apply to WOU at any time during the year, but if you want to apply for scholarship money from the university, you have to be admitted to WOU by March 1 before the fall you want to begin classes.
-It generally takes a few weeks for your application to be reviewed, but there are times, such as Preview Days and Instant Wolf Fridays, when you can get it all done in one day.
+It generally takes a few weeks for your application to be reviewed, but there are times, such as Preview Days and Future Wolf Wednesdays, when you can get it all done in one day.

 Along with your application, you must provide official high school transcripts and an application fee.
 In some cases, the application fee can be eliminated.